Skip to Main Content

 Assistant Professor of Nursing

 Mary Bowman has been a nurse for over 30 years.
 During that time, she has been blessed to work in a variety of nursing positions.
-She worked in a physician office for both primary and obstetrical/gynecological care.
+She worked in ambulatory care settings for both primary and obstetrical/gynecological units.
 In acute care, she worked in labor and delivery, postpartum, high-risk antepartum and cared for the newborn.
 She worked in a leadership role as a nurse manager for sixteen years for Women’s and Children’s Services in a hospital setting.
-She developed a service line called “Transitions for Women” caring for the inpatient and outpatient breastfeeding mothers, and created an oncology boutique for cancer patients.
+She developed a service line called “Transitions for Women” caring for the inpatient and outpatient breastfeeding mothers, and created an oncology boutique for oncology patients.
 Mary has developed curriculum and taught a variety of classes to physicians, nurses, new graduates, and patients for over 30 years.
-She is an AWHONN Intermediate Fetal Monitor Instructor and presented a poster presentation on fetal kick counting.
+She is an AWHONN Intermediate Fetal Monitor Instructor and presented a poster presentation on fetal kick counting at an Association of California Nurse Leaders conference.

 Education